 The list goes on and on.

 For more information about the psychoemotional reasons behind most ischemic pain syndromes, please read my psychosomatic sciatica section.
 You can also enjoy unrivaled coverage of all manner of ischemia syndromes in my best selling book, Cure Back Pain Forever.
+Ischemia treatment is one of the major concepts in our proprietary pain relief program.
 To learn more about the physical sources of limited circulation, speak to your doctor.

 The chances of being diagnosed with mindbody ischemia-related sciatica are very low, but the percentage of you actually suffering from the condition is very high.
 Medical science is simply not enlightened when it comes to the interactions of the mind and body in the back pain arena.
 Sure, doctors acknowledge this exact causation in some anatomical conditions, but deny it in others.
 It simply makes no sense.

 Ironically, many of the symptomatic sciatica treatments, such as heat or exercise are designed specifically to bring more blood, and therefore oxygen, to the painful region.
 This is the only reason they are effective, but somehow this fact is lost on most doctors and patients alike.